chen-qingyu/pyincpp/readme.md

 - Simple: Stay simple, stay young.
 While ensuring friendly and robust, try to be concise and easy to maintain and read.
 - Friendly: With my careful design, it can be used as conveniently as Python's built-in types.
 Very Pythonic.
-- Robust: There are corresponding checks for the addition, deletion, modification, and inspection of containers.
+- Robust: There are corresponding checks for the insert, remove, modify, and access of containers.
 - Efficiency: The [benchmark results](./benches/std_vs_pyincpp.cpp) show that the performance of the parts with the same function as the standard library is almost the same.

 ### 3. Usage